secretstar919/messengerx-js/README.md

 ```

 -   Once you have initialised the SDK, you can easily read incoming user messages and send responses back to the user (Simple Text, Buttons, Quick Replies and Carousel)
 -   In order for the integration to be complete, you will need to update your bot settings in portal and update the Webhook Url with your server url and endpoint.
 (You may choose to use [Ngrok.io](https://ngrok.io) for development purpose to test the integration.)
 -   Check out below sample that shows how you can setup a webhook that accepts incoming user message and responds back to the user.

 ```
-const MxSdk = require('./index');
+const MxSdk = require('machaao');
 const express = require('express');
 const server = express();
 const lib = new MxSdk('<---Bot Token---->', 'dev', server);